Anyonic spin-Hall effect on the Black Hole horizon: Motion on the Kerr-Newman horizon

+Now we show that the extended dynamics \emph{can} lead to motion, namely on the \BH horizon.
+Remember first that geodesics on the horizon are necessarily massless \cite{Carrollvs} \footnote{Such a photon trajectory could be created by turning on a lamp and then throwing it into a stationary black hole in such a way that when the lamp crosses the horizon, the photons be emitted in the direction of the horizon's null generator.}.
+An ``exotic photon'' i.e. one with \emph{no mass and charge}, $m=0$ and $e=0$, but with nonvanishing magnetic moment $\mu$, anyonic spin $\chi$ and double central extension can be coupled to the electromagnetic field through a spin-field term $\mathscr{H}=\mu \chi\, B$ where $B$ is the magnetic field \eqref{Bonhor} on the horizon.
+Then the equations of motion \eqref{e0m0k} describe an Anomalous Spin-Hall Effect with $\bnabla B$ behaving as an \emph{effective electric field}, ${\mu \chi}$ as an effective electric charge, and $\kappa_{mag}$ as an effective magnetic field.

-Coupling to the gravitational field amounts to replacing the derivative on $p_i$ in \eqref{m0maglim} by a covariant derivative \cite{Marsot21}.
-However, minimal coupling does not change the velocity equation, which is indeed the only relevant one for the poor Carrollian dynamics.
+Coupling to the gravitational field amounts to replacing the derivative on $p_i$ by a covariant derivative \cite{Marsot21}.
+However, this does not change the velocity equation which is indeed the only relevant one for the poor Carrollian dynamics: the momentum equation remains decoupled.